THE ORGANIZATIONAL PENDULUM — INSTRUMENT NO. 01

 Reports performance.
 What's working.
 What needs intervention.

 March showed in 1991 that exploitation naturally crowds out exploration.
 Without structural protection, organizations default to what already works.
-The gravity is always toward rigor, toward measurement.
+The gravity pulls toward rigor, toward measurement.
 Exploration dies slowly and invisibly.
 By the time leadership notices the pipeline is empty, the explorers have either conformed or left.

 The goal isn't equilibrium.
-Weiser and Laamanen proved that equilibrium is dissipative -- it requires continuous energy.
+Weiser and Laamanen argued that equilibrium is dissipative — it requires continuous energy.
 The moment you stop attending to it, the system drifts.
 The goal is abatement: reduce the amplitude, shorten the recovery time, build structures that hold both positions.

 I've watched this play out in healthcare for fifteen years.
 The pendulum is faster here, and the stakes are higher.